ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 Feel free to be creative here.
 Right now, you can draw the letter any size, using any style.
 You will probably find the functions `penup` and `pendown` useful, but check the documentation for other functions that will allow you to change the style of the lines your turtle draws.

 ### Test your function
 Test your function to see if it works by creating at least *two* different Turtles, moving one of these Turtles away from its default position (you probably want to lift the pen before moving the Turtle), and then calling your `drawA` function with *each* Turtle.
+You should see two letters drawn, one drawn by each Turtle (one after the other).
 Does the output look good?
 Do both the Turtles draw?
 If there are bugs in your code (we'd be surprised if there weren't!) fix them before moving on (though remember you can always add and commit non-working code to your repo with an appropriate comment).

 ### add, commit and push
 At this point you are almost finished with the individual portion and ready to commit and push your code so far.
 Here's a checklist to make sure you haven't forgotten anything: